huyldth1908041/T1908E-Java-Servlet-ASM/README.md

 # HM RESTAURANT

-Hm restaurant is a web app allow user to add, modify, delete food in restaurant
+Hm restaurant is a web app allowing user to add, modify, delete food in restaurant

-## Instalations
+## Installation

 Edit database configurations in uttil/ConnectionHelper.java